 Most pigeonnier interiors were as elaborate as the one pictured above, but here a pigeon farmer (there are still some active grand pigeonniers) stands on his ladder, which rotates around the central beam, allowing the breeder to collect the eggs from each hole.
 Pretty neat!

 Many pigeonniers even came complete with a pigeon bath, those spoilt little critters!

-This old pigeonnier which used to be inhabited on the first two floors (by humans) while the 3rd floor was reserved for the pigeons, has since been renovated and turned into a bed & breakfast.
-Located in Valence d’Agen, the South West region of Tarn, you can find more details about staying in this former pigeonnier here (page 3).
+This old pigeonnier used to be inhabited on the first two floors (by humans), while the 3rd floor was reserved for pigeons.
+It has since been renovated and turned into a bed & breakfast.
+Located in Valence d’Agen, the southwest region of Tarn, you can find more details about staying in this former pigeonnier here.

 A fixer-upper pigeonnier?!
 Fraysinnet, mid Pyrenees.

 This old pigeonnier ↑ in Dordogne, is being cleverly used to shade an outdoor seating area.

 As mentioned, some medieval pigeonniers have been lovingly preserved and even restored to welcome a new breed of guests!
 The above pigeonnier is located in Burgundy, and its host Irène says “its round stone walls are filled with over a thousand interior niches.”
 Find it on Airbnb.

 You can find other renovated bed and breakfasts around the web by searching with the keywords “pigeonnier” and “dovecote” on Airbnb.